jeffsecor/eulerProject/P17-NumberLetterCounts.md

 	elif digit=='0':
 		return 'ten'
 ---

-#the hundreds case is easy, we just add the words "hundred and" to our existing function for ones and will strip the "and" where needed
+the hundreds case is easy, we just add the words "hundred and" to our existing function for ones and will strip the "and" where needed

+---
 def third(digit):
 	return first(digit)+'hundredand'
+---

-#all together now
+putting this all together now into a function
+---
 def word(number):
 	text=''